gabe-terrell/rest-client-tools/README.md

 Now you can create client proxies in apps where you don't want or need any server side component of JAX-RS.

+For more background information check out our [Engineering Blog](http://opower.github.io/2015/01/30/rest-client-tools/).

 ######Features